keymanapp/keyboards/gff_awngi/README.md

 This is an Awngi (awn, አወጚ) and Xamtanga (xan, ኻምጣጛ) language mnemonic input method.
 It requires a font supporting Ethiopic script under the Unicode 4.1 standard.
 The input method is also suitable for the large Ximtanga (Khimtanga, ኽምጣጛ) dialect of Xamtanga.
-The input method should be suitable for the related Qimant (ahg, ቅማንት) though may provide excess letters not required by Qimant.
+The input method should be suitable for the related Qimant (ahg, ቅማንት) language though may provide excess letters not required by Qimant.

 Links